sashirajc/jekyll-now/_posts/2018-10-06-AWS-Identity-access-Management.md

 4. Policy - Group of rules that define one of more permissions.
 Policies can be applied to users/groups or roles.

 ### Notes

+New users are created with no permissions.
+All permissions must be explicitly added to each user/user group.

 Two types of access -
 1. Programmatic access: Grants access to AWS resources via CLI.
 Credentials needed are Access Key ID and Secret access key
 2. Console access: Grants access to the AWS console and dashboard.
 Credentials needed are username and password.

+Programmatic access and console access are not interchangeable.

+Credentials are only given once.
+If lost, they have to be regenerated.
+There is an option to download and save those in a local secure location.

 Policies can be created for each user to give them access to specific resources and permissions on how the resources are used.
 Policies are JSON documents which can be edited.